-For marketers to get the most bang for their productivity buck, it’s crucial to use a number of tools that make the various facets of the job easier.
+For marketers to get the most bang for their productivity buck, it’s crucial to use a number of outreach tools that make the various facets of the job easier.
 And perhaps what’s even more important than the tools themselves, is creating an efficient (and when possible, automated) workflow to make things move a little faster.

 Content marketing is a huge part of the job these days.
 After all, the Content Marketing Institute (CMI) says 91% of B2B marketers use content marketing to reach their customers, and 86% of those in the in the B2C sector consider content marketing a key strategy.